digdilem/taskpony/README.md

 Some things for the future that may, or may not, be added.

-- (Probably) Automated deletion of old and completed tasks more than NN days since completion.
+- (Probably) Configurable and automated deletion of tasks more than NN days since completion.
 - (Probably) Do some basic stats.
 Number of active and completed tasks.
-Tasks completed today, this week, etc.
+Tasks completed today, this week, etc. Either in new /stats page, or as a small configurable task list footer.
 - (Maybe) Basic recurring tasks.
-Not entirely sure how this will manifest yet.
+Not entirely sure how this could manifest yet.
+- (Maybe) A priority system.
+Poss 3 dots on each task in list for one-touch change.
+Low, medium, high?
+Sorted accordingly?
-- (Maybe) Add an icon to each List from Fontawesome
+- (Maybe) Add an icon to each List from Fontawesome for cosmetic identification.
+- (Maybe) Add default sorting option, rather than just newest-first.
-- (Maybe) Keep tasks, lists and config entirely in memory betwene pageloads.
+- (Maybe) Keep tasks, lists and config entirely in memory betwene pageloads and only write on change.
 Taskpony relies heavily on OS level disk caching to reduce sqlite overhead, but keeping very large lists in memory may be memory intensive.
-Needs consideration.
+Also, most page loads involve a change, so benefit may not be significant.
+Needs consideration, possibly a problem that doesn't need solving.
+- (Maybe) Automated database backups.
+- (Maybe) New release notification.

 # Screenshots